dhruvp987/ChatBox/README.md

 2. Run `uv run fastapi dev —-no-reload app/main.py` to start development server
 	- *WARNING*: If using `fastapi dev`, make sure `—-no-reload` is set, or the model may be reloaded multiple times and possibly use excessive resources
 3. Visit http://127.0.0.1:8000/ (or the URL FastAPI specifies)
+### Steps for Production Use
+1. Set the CB_MODEL_PATH environment variable with the path to a GGUF model
+2. Run `uv run fastapi run app/main.py` to start production server
+3. FastAPI will be listening to the network.
+Go to {Your URL}/ to visit the website
 ### Environment Variables
 Use these variables to customize ChatBox.